-Pros and Cons of Antabuse treatment
+Pros and Cons of Disulfiram Treatment

-|Disulfiram Ethanol Reaction starts as soon as 15-20 minutes after consumption of alcohol containing products||Patient may intentionally skip daily intake of Disulfiram to avoid the reaction while consuming alcohol.
+|The patient may intentionally skip the daily intake of Disulfiram to avoid the reaction while consuming alcohol.

 |Disulfiram Ethanol Reaction makes consumption of spirits almost impossible.

 How to make Antabuse treatment more effective and less harmful?